 Total No Frost technology makes sure that you’ll never have to manually defrost your fridge freezer again.
 It does this by constantly circulating cool air around the appliance, preventing any build-up of ice on the cabinet walls.

-Fridge freezers with Total No Frost, like this model from Hisense, saves you from wasting time defrosting.
+Fridge freezers with Total No Frost, like this large American model from Hisense, saves you from wasting time defrosting.
 It also keeps your freshest food from drying out.
 It’s a win-win, right?

 Fridge freezers with frost free technology stop the build-up of ice, meaning you’ll never need to defrost your appliance.
 It works by keeping the perfect humidity level in your freezer and circulating fresh air around the compartment.